openedx/edx-documentation/en_us/shared/course_features/cohorts/cohorted_courseware.rst

 #. :ref:`Enable cohorts in your course<Enabling and Configuring Cohorts>`.
 #. :ref:`Create content groups<Creating Content Groups>`.
-#. :ref:`Specify course components as available only to particular content
+#. :ref:`Specify components or units as available only to particular content
-   groups<Specify Components in Courseware as Available Only to Certain Content Groups>`.
+   groups<Specify Content as Available Only to Certain Content Groups>`.

 In the LMS